-Florida SouthWestern State College 2021-2022 FSW Catalog

 Addiction Services, CCC

-Mission
+Purpose

-The mission of the Social and Human Services Program is to provide the highest quality education to future and current Human Service Professionals by providing a learning environment that supports the development of culturally competent, compassionate and accountable professionals.
+The mission of the Social and Human Services Program is to provide the highest quality education to future and current Human Service Professionals by providing a learning environment that supports the development of culturally competent, compassionate, and accountable professionals.
 Our program prepares graduates who are dedicated to the autonomy, dignity, and diversity of the people they serve.

-The Addiction Services College Credit Certificate (CCC) is a shorter program of study that consists of select courses from the Social and Human Services Associate in Science Program.
-The CCC is designed to prepare students for employment as addictions specialists.
+The Addiction Services College Credit Certificate (CCC) is designed to prepare students for employment as addictions specialists.
 It also provides an educational foundation for AA students who wish to pursue a higher degree in a related field, or supplemental training for persons previously or currently employed in the field of addictions.

-After successful completion of the Addiction Services CCC, the student will be able to perform the following:

-1. Demonstrate a general knowledge and understanding of the human services delivery system and human services occupations.

-2. Understand the importance oflegal, ethical, and professional responsibilities.

-Apply case management skills in real life situations.

-Demonstrate a general knowledge and understanding of the biological aspects of addiction.

-Examine the theories, identification, and causes of addiction.

-Apply an understanding of treatment knowledge.

-Demonstrate competencies of practice using various interventions.

-Program Highlights
+Program Structure

-Many courses in the Program are available fully online (no classroom attendance) or offered in a blended format (occasional classroom attendance).
-The Social and Human Services Program is an open enrollment program; upon admittance to the program, no additional application is required.
-Students who enter the Addiction Services, CCC program in the Fall semester can complete the program in 3 semesters of part-time attendance.
+The Addiction Services, CCC is a planned sequence of instruction consisting of 24 credits of Program Requirements.
+Many courses are available fully online or in a blended format (occasional classroom attendance).
+This is an open enrollment program; upon admittance to the college, no additional application is required.
+Students who begin the Addiction Services, CCC in the Fall semester can complete the certificate in 3 semesters of part-time enrollment.
 All courses must be completed with a grade of "C" or better.

-Program Distinctions
+All courses required for the Addiction Services, CCC can be transferred to the Social and Human Services, AS, Addictions Track.

+Certification and Baccalaureate Opportunities

-The Social and Human Services Program is a Florida Certification Board approved provider.
-Students who complete the Addiction Services CCC may meet the training requirements for board certification as a Certified Addiction Counselor or Certified Recovery Peer Specialist.
+The Social and Human Services AS Program is a Florida Certification Board approved provider.
+Students who complete the Addiction Services, CCC may meet the training requirements for board certification as a Certified Addiction Counselor or Certified Recovery Peer Specialist.
 Contact the Florida Certification Board at htt ps:/ / flcertificationboard.org/ for more information.

-Associate's and Bachelor's Degree Options

-All courses required for the Addiction Services CCC can be transferred to the Social and Human Services AS Degree, Addictions Track.
+Florida SouthWestern State College has established pathways and articulation agreements that allow students pursuing the Social and Human Services, AS degree or the Associate of Arts degree with an Addiction Services, CCC to transfer directly into bachelor's degree programs in related fields.
+Specific courses required for bachelor's degrees are outlined in the Florida Shines Common Prerequisites Manual.
 Students who are interested in pursuing a bachelor's degree in a related field after graduation should consult with the program advisor to avoid taking excess credit hours and to assist with transfer to other institutions.
-There are particular courses that are required for the bachelor's degree.
-These courses are outlined in the Florida Shines Common Prerequisites Manuals.

-Additionally, the Social and Human Services Programhas established articulation agreements and Pathways that allow students pursuing the Social and Human Services AS Degree or an Associate of Arts degree with an Addiction Services CCC to transfer directly into bachelor's degree programs in related fields.
-Contact the program advisor for more details.

-Program of Study
+Program Requirements: 24 Credit Hours

 HUS 1001- Introduction to Human Services 3 credits

+OR

-Note: SOW 2031 Introduction to Social Work does not meet the requirements for the Addiction Services CCC
+SOW 2031 - Introduction to Social Work 3 credits

 HUS 1400 - Alcoholism and Other Drug Abuse 3 credits

 HUS 2200 - Dynamics of Groups and Group Counseling 3 credits

-HUS 2302 - Basic Counseling Skills 3 credits
+HUS 2302 - Techniques of Interviewing 3 credits

 HUS 2404 - Working with Alcoholics and Other Drug Abusers 3 credits